How Ransomware is Teaming Up with DDoS

 It bucks many of the trends that other malware families thrive off.
 In fact, the key to ransomware’s success is its simplicity.
 It’s not trying to be quiet or graceful – it just locks up systems and demands money to unlock them.

 It’s that simplicity that has made ransomware one of the top threats to the enterprise today.
 In 2016, there was a ransomware attack every 40 seconds; by 2019, that was once every 14 seconds.
-Experts have predicted that, in 2021, this will increase to one every 11 seconds.
+Cybersecurity Ventures have predicted that, in 2021, this will increase to one every 11 seconds.

 DDoS has run side by side with ransom activity for a long time.
 In many cases, cyber-criminals would hit networks with overwhelming attacks, crippling their operations and then offer their victims respite for cash.
 In 2015, a group called the Armada Collective unleashed crippling DDoS attacks on three different Greek banks and demanded a ransom of 200,000 bitcoins, equal to $7.2m at 2015 prices.